dotnet/csharpstandard/standard/expressions.md

 If `ref` is present:

-- Both *expression*s shall be variables and an identity conversion exists between the types, and type of the result can be either type.
+- An identity conversion must exist between the types of the two *variable_reference*s, and type of the result can be either type.
 If either type is `dynamic`, type inference prefers `dynamic` (§8.7).
-- The result is a variable, which is writeable if both *expression* variables are writeable.
+- The result is a variable reference, which is writeable if both *variable_reference*s  are writeable.

 > *Note:* When `ref` is present, the *conditional_expression* returns a variable reference, which can be assigned to a reference variable using the `= ref` operator or passed as a reference/input/output parameter. *end note*